Bridging Mortgage Loans

 Our client saw a property for sale that he considered to be ideal as his permanent family home.
 Having been untouched for close to 50 years there were numerous issues with the property which meant that mainstream mortgage lenders considered it un-mortgageable.
 Our client, as a builder, knew what it would take to refurbish the property and wanted to do this before selling his current home.

-We arranged the funds to purchase and refurbish the new property which the client later settled from his sale.
+We arranged the a mortgage bridging loan to purchase and refurbish the new property which the client later settled from his sale.

 Funds needed for tax bill